tomiwa-adesanya/Arduino-Seven-Segment-Display/README.md

   * Pin 5 lights up the "dp" LED segment.
   * Pins 3 and 8 are referred to as common(COM) pins.
 Either of them can be used.

-  The LED arrangement form an figure 8 which makes it possible to display all decimal numeric characters from 0 to 9.
+  The LED arrangement forms figure 8 which makes it possible to display all decimal numeric characters from 0 to 9.
   To display "1" on the display device for example, simply set the digital state of pins 7 and 6 to High.

 # About SevenSegmentDisplay library